Aconcagua catching the evening light

 Instagram:

-Hello, this is Estalin calling in for the Madison Mountaineering Ecuador Volcanoes expedition.
-Today is January 6th.
+Hello, this is Garrett calling in for the Madison Mountaineering Aconcagua expedition.
+Today’s January 31st.

 In addition to these expedition dispatches, you can also follow our teams as they make their attempts on the world’s most formidable mountains on: